This post contains affiliate links, which means I receive a small amount of money if you make a purchase from any of the Amazon links included

 A pencil (for planning things out first)

-And then, I discovered my new favourite thing: WASHI TAPE.
-Mimicking the style of masking tape, washi tape is the stuff of crafters dreams and they can be used in Bullet Journals for decorating, sticking in images and as dividers and borders… the possibilities are endless.
+And then, I discovered my new favourite thing: Multi-pattern Decorative Washi Tape Mimicking the style of masking tape, washi tape is the stuff of crafters dreams and they can be used in Bullet Journals for decorating, sticking in images and as dividers and borders… the possibilities are endless.
 They’re available everywhere – Amazon, Etsy, Paperchase, Hobbycraft and eBay to name a few – and on average cost between £1.50 – £5 each (although they can be purchased in sets at a cheaper price).
 I’ve gone a bit washi-mad, buying a whole selection of different colours, sizes and styles, ranging from cherry blossom, stripes, dotted, patterned and glitter… The image shows about a third of my current collections!

 Once you’ve figured out what a Bullet Journal is and got your materials, you need to work out what topics you want to focus on for your spreads, and I would advise doing this BEFORE you put pen to paper.
 As a blogger, I wanted to ensure that the journal would focus almost entirely on blogging and I knew that there were numerous things that I wanted to keep track of each month: